Which Country Gives Citizenship By Birth

 Global Migration Patterns

 Global migration patterns also influence the debate about birthright citizenship.
-As more people migrate across borders, the implications of jus soli become increasingly significant for both individuals and nations.
+And as more people migrate across borders, the implications of jus soli become increasingly significant for both individuals and nations.
 Understanding these patterns is crucial for developing effective and equitable citizenship policies.

 Tips and Expert Advice